raspberrypilearning/lego-data-dash/en/step_1.md

 --- task ---

-Line up the BuildHAT with the Raspberry Pi, making sure all the GPIO pins are covered, and press down firmly.
+Line up the BuildHAT with the Raspberry Pi, ensuring you can see the `This side up` label.
+Make sure all the GPIO pins are covered by the HAT, and press down firmly.
 (The example uses a [stacking header](https://www.adafruit.com/product/2223){:target="_blank"} which makes the pins longer.)

 ![Image of GPIO pins poking through the top of the buildHAT](images/build_15.jpg)